Sending Email from Raspberry Pi Using msmtp with Gmail OAuth 2.0

 - Click Create.

-- When the dialog appears, click Download to save the JSON file (rename it to
+- When the dialog appears, click Download to save the JSON file (This is needed for Step 3).

 For SMTP (and IMAP/POP3) access, Gmail requires that the OAuth token include the full access scope:1